k0sproject/k0sctl/README.md

 * Any controller node has `--enable-dynamic-config` in `installFlags`
 * Any existing controller node has `--enable-dynamic-config` in run arguments (`k0s status -o json`)

-**Note:**: When running k0s in dynamic config mode, k0sctl will ONLY configure the cluster-wide configuration during the first time initialization, after that the configuration has to be managed via `k0s config edit` or `k0sctl config edit`.
+**Note:** When running k0s in dynamic config mode, k0sctl will ONLY configure the cluster-wide configuration during the first time initialization, after that the configuration has to be managed via `k0s config edit` or `k0sctl config edit`.
 The node specific configuration will be updated on each apply.

 See also: